sjhermanek/sjhermanek.github.io/_posts/2019-12-26-hello-snomnom.markdown

 So, what is there for you to see here at snomnom?
 Well, for one, there will be information about travel.
 Mixed with that, you'll find brief articles about food (or how I like to say: nom nom!); and on occasion, there may even be a post about food.

 Here's what you won't find: Long-winded discussions about what's good or bad about some random thing.
 For that, there is medium.com.

+And with this, dear reader, let's get snomnom'ing!
+(Also, say snomnom.com real fast 10 times.
+I dare you.
+Just try. snomnomdotcom)